 Parameters url (str) - Must point to a valid URL that is a ZIP archive of two VMAT images.

-classmethod from_zip(path: Union[str, pathlib.Path])
+classmethod from_zip(path: str)

 Load VMAT images from a ZIP file that contains both images.
 Must follow the naming convention.

 Parameters path (str) - Path to the ZIP archive which holds the VMAT image files.